What is econology, ecological economics?

 Global warming is the sword of humanity's current Damocles!
 Research but especially the development of sustainable energy “solutions” is sorely lacking.

-It is time to systematically apply the concept sustainable development… In its most global sense.
+It is high time to systematically apply the concept of Sustainable Development in its most comprehensive sense.

 Econology also and above all aims to consume less fossil resources from a purely social point of view in order to leave them for future generations.